yogisinha/tour/README.md

 ## Build instructions
 ### For Go version >= 1.11
-As in Go version 1.11 and later Go modules are supported you can build this without GOPATH variable set.
+As in Go version 1.11 and later, Go modules are supported, you can build this without GOPATH variable set.
 Anyway, this project does not have any external dependencies other than from standard Go libraries.
 Do the following from anywhere in your machine:

 ```sh
 $ git clone https://github.com/yogisinha/tour.git